aguilarcarboni/api/README.md

 # Laserfocus API
+## A new way of controlling your ecosystem
+### Description

-The Laserfocus API is the central nervous system of the Laserfocus suite, powering our technology solutions designed to make life more efficient.
-This API controls all aspects of the Laserfocus ecosystem, including daily operations, Oasis, and more.
+The Laserfocus API is the closed-source central nervous system of the Laserfocus Ecosystem, powering our technology solutions designed to make life more efficient.
+This API controls all aspects of your ecosystem.

-## Overview

-Laserfocus is a technology company dedicated to creating tools that enhance productivity and streamline daily life.
-Our API serves as the backbone for all our services, providing a unified interface for managing and interacting with the Laserfocus suite of products.

-## Features

-- Centralized control of all Laserfocus products and services
-- MongoDB database and Google Drive integration
-- Seamless integration with daily operations management
-- Power the Oasis platform
-- Scalable architecture to support future growth and additional services
-- Authentication
+For administrative users, this API also provides access to The Laserfocus Company's Laserfocus Ecosystem.

-## API Documentation
+### Documentation
 For detailed API documentation, please refer to the [API Documentation](./docs/README.md) in this repository.

-## Roadmap
+### Roadmap
 - [ ] Implement user management system
+- [ ] Implement various database providers
+- [ ] Implement various storage providers
-- [ ] Add database security features
+- [ ] Add database dependency features
 - [ ] Enhance security measures
 - [ ] Expand API capabilities for future Laserfocus products
-- [ ] Integrate with Oasis platform
+- [x] Integrate with Oasis platform

-## Contact
+### Contact
 For any inquiries, please contact the Laserfocus team at [contact@laserfocus.space](mailto:contact@laserfocus.space).

 ### created by [@aguilarcarboni](https://github.com/aguilarcarboni/)